ylogx/configparser2/configparser2.rst

 Legacy API Examples
 -------------------

-Mainly because of backwards compatibility concerns, :mod:`configparser` provides also a legacy API with explicit ``get``/``set`` methods.
+Mainly because of backwards compatibility concerns, :mod:`configparser2` provides also a legacy API with explicit ``get``/``set`` methods.
 While there are valid use cases for the methods outlined below, mapping protocol access is preferred for new projects.
 The legacy API is at times more advanced,